Sonar-Demos/cpp-demo/README.md

 ### Running the application
 The executables will be put into the newly created `build` folder
-- `build/server` has to be run before the client
+- `build/server` has to be run concurrently with the client
 - `build/client` is the GUI client interacting with the server

 # 📝 Setup instructions